n4rk/Hachmi-Mohamed-Amine_JEE/README.md

 # TP-JEE

-This repository is specified for the JEE class exercises.
+This repository is specified for the JEE class Practicum.

 You can find links to the reports of each practical work down here :